Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Serverless Data Processing Patterns, with Kenesis Data Firehouse
 - [x] Amazon SNS Filtering, Failure Management in Event Driven Architecture
 - [x] Building an Event Driven Apllication

+### Friday 22-11-2024
+- [x] Task - created an event and rules and tested the EventBridge rules on it.